Expected closing costs

-There are certain typical costs linked to closing the sale of a house.
-These costs are usually divided between the buyer and seller, as directed in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Tennessee to help show you through your transaction.
+There are certain expected fees accompanying closing the sale of a house.
+These fees are commonly split between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Tennessee to help lead you through the transaction.

 • Points (optional)